ENCCS/julia-for-hpc/content/development.rst

 .. exercise:: Write a test

-   Write a few tests for the ``sumsquare`` function in the `Points` package you created above.
+   Write a few tests for the ``sumsquare`` function in the `Points` package you created in the previous exercise.
 Run the tests and see if they pass!

    .. solution::